stefabat/Lebedev.jl/README.md

 ## Installation

-The `Lebedev.jl` package is tested with Julia 1.5 on Linux, MacOS and Windows.
+The `Lebedev.jl` package is tested with Julia 1.5 and 1.6 on Linux, MacOS and Windows.
 Previous versions of Julia starting at 1.0 might be supported as well, but are not tested; use it at your own risk.

 To install the latest version of the package, simply enter in the Julia package manager by typing `]`